Eclectic Martin City Boutique Reopens to a Community Ready for Renewal

 Gilded Lily memories are often made at afternoon teas where intentionally small groups might be treated to a scone, savory and sweet courses as well as properly prepared teas and maybe even champagne, all served on china with cloth napkins and vintage glassware.
 “We’ll discuss a specific topic like maybe the tea or the food we’re serving, or maybe we’ll talk about the history of afternoon tea and how it came to be,” says Beachner.
 “Sometimes we’ll stay for hours just enjoying each other’s company.”

 Are book clubs more your style?
 The Gilded Lily Literary Society hosts monthly meetings that unite women across generations for light conversation in an environment they all find refreshing.
-Beachner also invites local artists to host workshops at Gilded Lily and a big backyard is the perfect place for special events like Art in the Garden, complete with live, local music.
+Beachner also invites local artists to host workshops at Gilded Lily and a big backyard is a perfect place for special events like Art in the Garden, complete with live, local music.
 Beachner knows there are adjustments ahead for her event planning as a result of the pandemic, but she’s not worried about restrictions getting in the way of what her customers love.

-A New Day and a New Appreciation.
+A New Day and a New Appreciation

 Gilded Lily finds itself in a new context within the pandemic era.
 Stay-at-home orders forced many of us into an up-close look at our house and home life.
 Some people have seen it as an opportunity to clean things up or get organized while others have embraced an urge to beautify.
 That’s where Gilded Lily comes in.